chiragsaraf06/Advanced-Calc/README.md

-Advanced-Calc is a flexible calculator application built using the C programming language.
-This project demonstrates fundamental programming concepts while implementing advanced arithmetic operations and features.
-It's designed for learners, hobbyists, and anyone who wants to enhance their basic understanding of C programming.
-Contributions: Contributions are welcome!
-If you find bugs or have ideas for new features, feel free to open an issue.
-Thank you for checking out Advanced-Calci!
-I hope this project inspires you to explore more projects in C programming. 😊
+**Advanced-Calc** is a flexible C-based calculator that implements advanced arithmetic operations to help learners and hobbyists enhance their C programming skills.
+Contributions are welcome—feel free to report bugs or suggest new features.
+Thank you for checking out the project!